Mixed Breeds

 Boxador Temperament

 A Boxer Lab mix can act as either of his parent breeds.
-They are usually intelligent, but they can inherit the boxer’s stubbornness as well.
+They are usually intelligent but can also inherit the Boxer parent’s stubbornness.
 Their ease of training varies quite a bit.
 Some of these dogs are very eager to please, while others take some convincing.

-Either way, it is important to start training early and often.
+Either way, it is essential to start training early and often.

 Boxadors are usually playful and energetic.
-They do well in larger families that have plenty of time to play with them.
+They do well in larger families with plenty of time to play with them.
 They also have some difficulties with separation anxiety, so training them to be alone should begin early.
-They can be quite destructive if left alone for long periods, so it is important to have someone with them until they are properly crate trained.
+This designer breed can be quite destructive if left alone for long periods, so it is important to have someone with them until they are appropriately crate-trained.

 Boxer Lab mixes should get along with most pets.
-They do not have very strong prey instincts and therefore, will likely get along with cats.
+They do not have powerful prey instincts and will likely get along with cats.
 They might be somewhat aloof around dogs, but this can be curbed with proper socialization.

 Boxador Health

 Boxadors are one of the healthier dog breeds out there.
-Typically, mixed breed dogs are less prone to disease and defects than purebred dogs.
+Typically, mixed-breed dogs are less prone to disease and defects than purebred dogs.
+A healthy Boxador has a lifespan of 10 to 12 years on average.

 Nearly every purebred line started through inbreeding, which created many of the genetic flaws we see in purebred dogs today.
 Mixing breeds together reverses this trend and creates healthier puppies.